wp-plugins/newstatpress/readme.txt

  *  [NewStatPress: Top Days - Unique visitors]
  *  [NewStatPress: Top Days - Pageviews]
  *  [NewStatPress: Top IPs - Pageviews]

+Note:

+By installing and activating this wordpress plugin, you are agreeing to the fact that our code will show a random “support” link to all search robots.
+Do not worry however, this code is not harmful and will not affect your site in anyway, and nothing displays to the visitors of your website.
+However if you wish to remove this “support” link, simply go to line 3480 of Newstatpress.php and delete the following line:
+add_action($spot,'updatefunction');

 == Installation ==